TheHerowither/UniPygame/README.md

     scene.Update(fps_limit = 60)
 ```
-As you cam see, not terribly different
+As you can see, not terribly different

 And however large the amount of Entities and Sprites you add, the ```while running``` loop will allways have the same size